Reviewing Uses of Regulatory Compliance Monitoring: Results

-\paragraph{Application} We identify that the majority of \emph{conformance} checking approaches (33 of 36) are applied with tools, but not in an automated or real-time fashion.
-More concretely, we only note three approaches that are automated and two that are real-time.
+\paragraph{Application} We identify that the majority of \emph{conformance} checking applications (38 of 41) are conducted with tools, but not in an automated or real-time fashion.
+More concretely, we only note three applications that are automated and two that are real-time.
 One of these real-time studies proposes an automated approach, where clinical events created during patient treatment of unstable clinical angina are pre-processed using i.a.
 NLP techniques, constructed into traces, and checked against compliance rules describing the treatment process.
 Potential violations are sent directly as feedback to the clinical information system, allowing clinicians to react and remedy or accept compliance violations~\cite{huangOnlineTreatmentCompliance2014}.
-Only one approach is truly manual, where no tool is used to check for conformance, but instead, a new technique is defined formally and applied for illustration purposes by manually considering the formal definitions~\cite{lopezBusinessProcessCompliance2020}.
-Finally, all other approaches rely on tool support for conformance checking; for example, in~\cite{xuApplyingClinicalGuidelines2020} ProM is used for checking conformance to a Declare-based prescriptive model.
+Finally, all other applications rely on tool support for conformance checking; for example, in~\cite{xuApplyingClinicalGuidelines2020} ProM is used for checking conformance to a Declare-based prescriptive model.
 From this, we conclude that existing conformance checking tools, especially ProM, have been disseminated widely and reached acceptance in the scientific community.
-Notably, the automated/real-time conformance checking approaches are limited to the healthcare and manufacturing domain, potentially due to the presence of information systems in hospitals and production chains allowing for detailed event log recording and automatic application of conformance checking techniques.
+Notably, automated/real-time conformance checking applications are limited to the healthcare and manufacturing domain, potentially due to the presence of information systems in hospitals and production chains allowing for detailed event log recording and automatic application of conformance checking techniques.